Development of ultra-high efficiency soft X-ray angle-resolved photoemission spectroscopy equipped with deep prior-based denoising method: Introduction

-However, the photoelectron yield in SX-ARPES remains considerably lower than that in VUV-ARPES in spite of the significant improvements in photon flux and density achieved through the upgraded low-emittance of fourth-generation soft X-ray synchrotron radiation sources~\cite{tavares2018commissioning,fornek2019advanced,raimondi2021commissioning,klysubun2022sps,watanabe2023spring,obara2025commissioning,obara2025commissioning}.
+However, the photoelectron yield in SX-ARPES remains considerably lower than that in VUV-ARPES, despite significant improvements in photon flux and density provided by upgraded low-emittance fourth-generation soft X-ray synchrotron radiation sources~\cite{tavares2018commissioning,fornek2019advanced,raimondi2021commissioning,klysubun2022sps,watanabe2023spring,obara2025commissioning,obara2025commissioning}.
 This fundamental constraint arises primarily from the photoionization cross-section~\cite{yeh1985atomic}, which governs the photoemission process.
 As depicted in Fig.~\ref{Fig.1}(a), the cross-section for valence electrons of typical elements exhibits a strong dependence on photon energy, with the cross-section in the SX region being more than an order of magnitude smaller than that in the VUV region.
 This reduced cross-section requires longer measurement times in SX-ARPES.
 Such prolonged acquisition periods risk introducing undesirable effects, such as surface modification or beam drift, which obstruct the accurate determination of the intrinsic electronic structure.